 Mia loves animals, she always has done but recently she talks a lot about dogs and is actually obsessed with pugs at the moment!
 I’m not sure who’s going to tell her I’m really allergic to animals and there’s no chance in hell we are getting a pet?!
 Anyway we were sent some lovely brand new stories a few weeks ago all about doggy’s and its safe to say Mia was really excited to read them that bedtime!
 She loves any books to do with animals and they always go down well at bedtimes.
-Troika Books, a recently launched publishers, sent us the new books which have just been released on the 25th May and we couldn’t wait to get started with the Doggy Books!
+Troika Books sent us their new books and we couldn’t wait to get started with the Doggy Books!

 The first book we were sent was the Haruki Murakami inspired ‘What I Think About When I Think About…Running’ by Eleanor Levenson and Katie O’Hagan.
 Part of a collection of similar stories, this one is all about dogs.
 We all wonder what our animals are thinking about and I’m sure many dog owners are dying to know what their dogs are thinking throughout the day and this book gives us a comical insight into the minds of dogs!
 With lovely bold illustrations, it’s definitely been a recent favourite of Mia’s and she has really enjoyed turning each page to see what the doggy is thinking about next!
 A lovely story for even the youngest of children.